psuberu/HW-3/README.md

 This homework will cover the following topics:

-* Logistic Regression
+* Logistic regression for prediction
-* Dates and Times
+* Dates and times

 ## Notes